Safe Paint For Birdhouses: A Starter Guide! (Read First!)

 What Do You Use To Seal A Birdhouse?

-Birdhouses should be sealed with non-toxic linseed oil that can have a matte, gloss, or satin finish.
+Birdhouses should be sealed with non-toxic linseed oil with a matte, gloss, or satin finish.
 An example of such oil can be found here.

 Simple Birdhouse Painting Ideas